Hurricane Warning Remains In Effect For Tobago

 The Hurricane Warning

-The Trinidad and Tobago Meteorological Service, in conjunction with the National Hurricane Center, maintained the Hurricane Warning on Sunday afternoon at 2:43 PM.
-According to the Trinidad and Tobago Meteorological Service, this Warning will remain in effect until 12:00 PM (noon) on Monday, July 1st, 2024.
+The Trinidad and Tobago Meteorological Service, in conjunction with the National Hurricane Center, maintained the Hurricane Warning for Tobago on Sunday at 2:43 PM.
+According to the Trinidad and Tobago Meteorological Service, this warning will remain in effect until 12:00 PM (noon) on Monday, July 1st, 2024.

 Hurricane Warning information from the Trinidad and Tobago Meteorological Service

 “A Hurricane Warning is in effect for Tobago.
-This means there is a higher potential for hurricane conditions, including sustained winds in excess of 118 km/h, within the warning area, in this case within the next 18 hours.
-As of 2 pm today, Hurricane Beryl was located near 10.9°N 55.6°W, approximately 542km east-southeast of Tobago, moving westward near 33 km/h.
-Tobago can expect a gradual deterioration in conditions beginning with periods of showers and gusty winds in excess of 65km/h beginning from early evening today.
-Sea conditions are also expected to deteriorate with large battering waves affecting all coastlines of the island beginning by late afternoon today.
-As Beryl approaches the southern Windwards, there is a high chance (80%) of hurricane-force winds impacting Tobago from early morning Monday 01st July.
-The next update will be at 5 pm today (Sunday 30th June 2024) or earlier if necessary.” according to the Trinidad and Tobago Meteorological Service.
-This “warning” status takes into account the possibility of the event occurring.
-This weather event is likely.
+This means there is a higher potential for hurricane conditions, including sustained winds in excess of 118 KM/H, within the warning area, in this case, within the next 18 hours.
+As of 2:00 PM today, Hurricane Beryl was located near 10.9°N 55.6°W, approximately 542 KM east-southeast of Tobago, moving westward near 33 KM/H. Tobago can expect a gradual deterioration in conditions beginning with periods of showers and gusty winds in excess of 65 KM/H beginning from early evening today.
+Sea conditions are also expected to deteriorate, with large battering waves affecting all coastlines of the island beginning by late afternoon today.
+As Beryl approaches the southern Windwards, there is a high chance (80%) of hurricane-force winds impacting Tobago from early morning Monday, July 1st.
+The next update will be at 5:00 PM today (Sunday, June 30th, 2024) or earlier if necessary.” according to the Trinidad and Tobago Meteorological Service.

 Why am I under a Hurricane Watch or Warning?